Rubinjo/HWGAN/README.md

 ## Usage

-- The training of the OCR and GAN models will by default use the [EMNIST ByMerge dataset](https://www.nist.gov/itl/products-and-services/emnist-dataset), for custom datasets please follow our [DATA_GUIDE](userinput/DATA_GUIDE.md).
+- The training of the OCR and GAN models will by default use the [EMNIST ByMerge dataset](https://www.nist.gov/itl/products-and-services/emnist-dataset).
 For training the neural networks on the default dataset use the following command:

 ```
 python train.py
 ```

-- To train on a custom dataset (raw images) make sure there is a folder named foldername in userinput:
+- For custom datasets please follow our [DATA_GUIDE](userinput/DATA_GUIDE.md).
+To train on a custom dataset (raw images) use the following command (where foldername is the name of the custom dataset):

 ```
 python train.py foldername
 ```

-- For creating a word you use the following command (where example_word is the word you want to create):
+- For creating a word with the by default trained neural networks you use the following command (where example_word is the word you want to create):

 ```
 python run.py -text example_word